What to Know About Mortgages For Land

 Understand The Land You’re Buying

-While working as a real estate agent over the past thirty-three plus years, I’ve come to realize that most people are uneducated when it comes to buying land.
+While working as a real estate agent over the past thirty-four-plus years, I’ve come to realize that most people are uneducated when it comes to buying land.
 There is a significant amount of research and considerations that need to be analyzed.

 How about wetlands on the lot?
 Wetlands are another thing that should be considered when buying land.
 What will the local building department require from you?
 Typically, when there are wetlands involved, you’ll need to follow strict guidelines on what can be done within a specified distance of the wetland.